casper-network/docs-archive/workflow/index.rst

 User Guides
 ^^^^^^^^^^^

-The *User Guides* contain step-by-step instructions for interacting with the Casper blockchain.
+These user guides contain step-by-step instructions for interacting with the Casper blockchain.

 * `Ledger setup <ledger-setup.html>`_: a guide to setting up your Ledger device

 Developer Guides
 ^^^^^^^^^^^^^^^^

-The *Developer Guides* highlight key features and capabilities of the Casper system.
+These developer guides highlight key features and capabilities of the Casper system.

 * `Prerequisites <setup.html>`_: setup needed for various workflows
 * `Querying the Casper Network <querying.html>`_: querying information on a Casper blockchain